Kate BystrovaKB

 If you're building your newsroom with the help of your dev team, then you will need to specify to them what functions you want your newsroom to have, how you want it to be organized and how you want it to look.

-If going this route, be sure to work with your developers to create a content management system that will allow you to update the newsroom whenever you need to without their input – while initially more work to build out, this will save time in the long run and is particularly important in crisis situations or when handling embargoes.
+If going down this route, be sure to work with your developers to create a content management system that will allow you to update the newsroom whenever you need to without their input – while initially more work to build out, this will save time in the long run and is particularly important in crisis situations or when handling embargoes.

 Your other option is to use a purpose-built tool that is already optimized for creating newsrooms.

-The benefit of using dedicated PR software like Prezly is that it's ready to go straight out of the box.
+The benefit of using dedicated newsroom PR software like Prezly is that it's ready to go straight out of the box.
 The level of setup you need is dependent entirely on you and your needs.
 If you want a standard branded newsroom that you can use to host all your news and media assets, you can set that up yourself in about five minutes.

 Equally, if you wanted something more custom – for example, to create an entirely original layout or to integrate the newsroom into your existing site – you have the freedom to do so.